LegacyNetworkAG/Vesting_Contract/README.md

-## --TO DO--Testing

-- in test_deploy: test for addresses that aren't valid wallets and 0 address
-- in test_newInvestor: test for addresses that aren't valid wallets and 0 address
-- in test_newMulInvestors: test for addresses that aren't valid wallets and 0 address

 # Tests

 ## Deploy:

 - reverts because percentages don't add up to 100%
-- reverts because the address is a zero address - TO DO!!!!
+- reverts because the address is the zero address
 - reverts because there are more than 120 months in the vesting percentages
 - regular pass and deploy